fosstodon/hub/team.md

 ## Founders

-Kev & Mike are the founders of Fosstodon.
+Kev and Mike are the founders of Fosstodon.
 It was their idea to start this whole thing in the first place.
 They started out simply wanting a vanity handle on the Fediverse, but later decided to open things up to other FOSS and tech enthusiasts.
 As so, Fosstodon was born.

-Kev & Mike are responsible for all the stuff that goes on behind the scenes - like responding to DDoS attacks, [large influxes of users](https://hub.fosstodon.org/elon-twitter-post-mortem/) and working with vendors like [Masto.host](https://masto.host) and [Fastly](https://fastly.com), to improve the service for all our members.
+Kev and Mike are responsible for all the stuff that goes on behind the scenes - like responding to DDoS attacks, [large influxes of users](https://hub.fosstodon.org/elon-twitter-post-mortem/) and working with vendors like [Masto.host](https://masto.host) and [Fastly](https://fastly.com), to improve the service for all our members.

 {% for member in site.data.founders %}
 <div class="team-banner">